 Multiple sclerosis (MS) is a chronic autoimmune debilitating disease in which nerve damage (demyelination of neurons) in the brain and spinal cord disrupts their communication with the body.

 MS is a leading cause of disability in young adults and is the most common inflammatory disorder of the brain.
 It’s most common in young women, but other groups can be affected, too .

 Diagnosis and Symptoms of MS

-While MS symptoms vary greatly from patient to patient, these commonly include [R]:
+While MS symptoms vary greatly from patient to patient, these commonly include [3, 2, 4, 5, 6]:

 - Constipation, incontinence, bladder problems, or erectile dysfunction (loss of upper motor neuron control)

-- Depression: MS is strongly correlated with depression – 41.8% of MS patients has clinical depressive symptoms
+- Depression: MS is strongly correlated with depression – up to 41.8% of MS patients has clinical depressive symptoms

 Based solely on these symptoms, MS is difficult to diagnose non-invasively because the disease shares many symptoms with other neurological disorders such as acute disseminated encephalomyelitis and neuromyelitis optica.
 As a result, clinical symptoms combined with medical imaging/laboratory testing, known as the McDonald diagnostic criteria, are sufficient for the diagnosis [8, 9].

 Progression of Multiple Sclerosis